kmccol1/kmccol1.github.io/README.md

 ## Vision

-I am committed to building secure, scalable solutions in the web development space.
-My goals include creating accessible digital experiences that empower and uplift users, bring light to common cybersecurity practices, and set new standards for security and accessibility.
-With a curiosity-driven mindset, I am committed to continuous learning, ensuring that my work not only keeps pace with the evolving tech landscape but also contributes to a safer, more inclusive, and resilient digital world.
+I envision a digital landscape where security, accessibility, and innovation coexist seamlessly.
+My mission is to build secure, scalable, and user-first web solutions that empower individuals and organizations to navigate the online world with confidence.

+Guided by a commitment to inclusivity, security, and continuous growth, I strive to develop technologies that break barriers, raise awareness of cybersecurity best practices, and set new standards for digital resilience.

+As technology evolves, so does my drive to learn, adapt, and contribute to a future where digital experiences are not just functional, but also safe, intuitive, and empowering for all.

 ## Key Projects